 Decatur, AL 35603

-Breast Implant-Associated Anaplastic Large Cell Lymphoma or BIA-ALCL is a lymphoma cancer of the capsule, your body's biologic container around your implant.
+Breast Implant-Associated Anaplastic Large Cell Lymphoma or BIA-ALCL is a lymphoma cancer of the fluid around an implant and its capsule, your body's biologic container around your implant.
 Therefore, it is not a cancer of the breast tissue itself.
 It has become better understood over the past 5 years as more cases of the cancer have been identified and studied.
 In the past 2 years, serious concerns about the causes and risks have become more clearly communicated.
 But it is still a new disease and the entire plastic surgery surgical community and the implant manufacturers are trying to figure out the relationship to implants and formulate the best recommendations for patients with breast implants.

 Early diagnosis by recognizing one of the presenting symptoms listed above is important.
-To repeat, these are, breast swelling or fluid collection causing breast asymmetry (70%), lumps in the breast (20%) or lymph node in the arm pit (5%), pain, redness or rash (rare).
-When found early the treatment is 100% capsule removal and implant removal and the disease can be cured.
+To repeat, these are, breast swelling or fluid collection causing breast asymmetry (70%), lumps in the breast (20%) or lymph node in the armpit (10%), pain, redness or rash (rare).
+When found early as a fluid collection the treatment is 100% capsule removal and implant removal and the disease can be cured.
 Missed disease or neglected disease can become more severe, spread through the body and at that point would be treated like a lymphoma requiring chemotherapy and possibly radiation therapy.
 The procedures to confirm the diagnosis include a special test on the fluid around the implant to look for a marker called CD30 immunohistochemistry.
 Other lumps, masses or swollen lymph nodes would be surgically biopsied.
 There is not a simple blood test to screen for the disease.
 If a positive diagnosis is obtained a referral to an oncologist would be made and a PET-CT scan would be obtained.

 Current Status For Patients To Consider